CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab01.md

 1. Wait for your project to be created.
 It may take around 3-5 minutes.

-1. When your project is created, the chat playground will be opened automatically so you can test your model:
+1. When your project is created, the **Chat playground** will be opened automatically so you can test your model.

    ![](../Images/aii6.png)

-1. In the navigation pane on the left, select **Overview** to see the main page for your project; which looks like this.
+1. In the navigation pane on the left, select **Overview** to see the main page for your project, which looks like this:

    ![](../Images/aii7.png)